AFLplusplus/AFLplusplus/README.md

 Fuzzing source code is a three-step process.

-1. compile the target with a special compiler that prepares the target to be fuzzed efficiently.
+1. Compile the target with a special compiler that prepares the target to be fuzzed efficiently.
 This step is called "instrumenting a target".
 2. Prepare the fuzzing by selecting and optimizing the input corpus for the target.
-3. perform the fuzzing of the target by randomly mutating input and assessing if a generated input was processed in a new path in the target binary.
+3. Perform the fuzzing of the target by randomly mutating input and assessing if a generated input was processed in a new path in the target binary.

 ### 1. Instrumenting that target